Home » Tools » Jigs » Guide to Slab Flattening Jigs and Router Sleds

 Sled #2: Linear Rail DIY Design

-Shown: Linear Rails
+See On Amazon: Linear Rails

 The top feature of a manufactured sled is the rails are designed to move left to right with extreme ease.
-And, for woodworkers that know about linear rails, a perfect use of this little-known hardware.
+And, for woodworkers that know about linear rails, perfect use of this little-known hardware.

-Since linear rails are self contained problems like dust deflection are much reduced.
+Since linear rails are self-contained, problems like dust deflection are much reduced.

 Sled #3: Rail Kit Only